biointec/columba/README.md

 ## Results on PacBio Data
 Table 5 contains results on 100 000 PacBio seeds.
 These seeds are sampled from  [this PacBio experiment](ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR130/001/SRR1304331/SRR1304331_subreads.fastq.gz).

-The sampled dataset we used for the results in the paper is available at **TODO link dataset**.
+The sampled dataset we used for the results in the paper is available [here](https://github.com/biointec/columba/releases/download/example/sampled_pacbio_seeds.fastq)
 To reproduce the results run
 ```
 ./columba -ss kuch1 -e [k] -partitioning [part] basefile readsfile